What to Wear in Osaka, Japan During Summer

 Striped Sneakers

-Striped sneakers are a nod to the classic Onitsuka Tiger design, a beloved home-grown brand in Japan and a staple of Osaka street style.
-These sneakers combine comfort with a sporty aesthetic, making them ideal for exploring the city on foot and aligning with the other sporty symbols included in your ensemble.
-The stripe style adds a touch of flair, setting them apart from your standard Adidas Sambas and making them a fashionable choice during your urban exploration.
-If you don’t end up selecting this particular brand of shoe, ensure you look for pairs that offer good support and durability nonetheless.
+Striped sneakers nod to the classic Onitsuka Tiger design, a beloved home-grown brand in Japan and a staple of Osaka street style.
+These sneakers combine comfort with a sporty aesthetic, making them ideal for exploring the city on foot and aligning with the other sporty symbols in your ensemble.

 How I Styled Osaka Outfits

-Only spending a single full day in Osaka at the tail-end of my late May into June trip to Japan, I was a bit worn down at this point and looked to prioritize comfort over style.
-Nonetheless, I stilled looked to incorporate aspects of the city’s style into my one ensemble, piecing together the following items:
+Spending a single full day in Osaka at the tail-end of my late May into June trip to Japan, I was a bit worn down at this point and looked to prioritize comfort over style.

-By incorporating these key pieces into your Osaka wardrobe, you can ensure that you’re well-prepared for both the moderate May climate and the vibrant street fashion scene.
-Each denoted element combines practicality with elements of the local style, helping you to make the most of your travel experience in Japan’s kitchen.
+By incorporating these key pieces into your Osaka wardrobe, you can ensure you’re well-prepared for both the moderate May climate and vibrant street fashion scene.

 Previous